edmondchuc/ontology_diagram_generator/README.md

 # Second parameter tells Ontogram what RDF format the OWL ontology is in.
 ontogram = Ontogram('ontology.ttl', format='turtle')

+# Generate a Plantuml text file from the OWl ontology.
+Will be written to disk as 'ontology.ttl.txt'.
+ontogram.plantuml_file('ontology.ttl')

-# Generate a PNG diagram from the OWl ontology and write to disk as 'ontology.ttl.txt'.
+# Generate a PNG diagram from the Plantuml file.
+Will be written to disk as 'ontology.ttl.txt.png'.
 ontogram.png_file('ontology.ttl.txt')

 # Same as above, but as an SVG diagram.
-ontogram.svg_file('ontology.ttl.svg')
+ontogram.svg_file('ontology.ttl.txt')
 ```

 See the [examples](examples) directory for example outputs.